amalex5/amalex5.github.io/_posts/2016-01-31-recurse-center-weekend-4.markdown

 Tomorrow I get to (need to) renew my monthly MetroCard!

 -----
-[0] referring to this as a "log" in the sense of a "captain's log" or something [1] Not that RC is a coding bootcamp, and not that I'm here to to go trade school... heaven forbid I be so vulgar.
+[0] referring to this as a "log" in the sense of a "captain's log" or something–a deliberate, regular, daily record.
+(And I know that there's an obvious etymological connection to "blog," but I think "blog" doesn't have the same connotations as a [logbook](https://en.wikipedia.org/wiki/Logbook) does.)

+[1] Not that RC is a coding bootcamp, and not that I'm here to to go trade school... heaven forbid I be so vulgar.
 But it would be nice if the numbers in my bank account moved in the other direction. (*I think you mean "necessary," Andrew.*)

 [2] The alumna interviewer explained her career trajectory: she majored in CS at Williams, graduated in '99, worked in i-banking for a few years, hated it, was a ski bum for like a decade; finally, a few years ago, decided she should probably get a real job again, went to RC, re-learned coding, and eventually got hired at OpenDoor.
 So jealous of the "ski bum" part.
 Every winter for the past five years I've wanted to be a ski bum. (*So why haven't you?*)

 [3] not a dead metaphor! continuing the nautical imagery.